samlaubscher/Bristol-Blackbook/README.md

 - All devices and broswers performed correctly during testing. - PASS
 - The bug detected is in the bugs section.

+### Pagination

+- All pagination works on the main page - PASS

+### Search & Filter Works

+- Searching works by artist name returns correct works. - PASS
+- Each filter route selected with the Sort By menu returns the correct filtering of works. - PASS

 </details>

 <details>